m-bur/complex_social_systems/README.md

 The files named experiment are scripts that allow for the parallel execution of the main file for different input parameters, this allows for a faster execution.

+The code for the multidimensional opinion dynamics can be found in another branch calle ´opinion_multi-dimensionality´.